Read and Calculate Currency Exchange Rates

 Exchange rates can be found in a number of different places, ranging from commercial banks to specialty websites like XE.com.
 Travelers looking for simple conversions can often find rates posted at airports or local banks, while international investors trading in the foreign exchange ("forex") market can look towards their trading platform for real-time information.

-These currency pairs fluctuate all the time due to various economic factors, including supply/demand, various economic indicators, commercial/hedging activity, and hedge fund/financial trading.
+These currency pairs fluctuate all the time due to various economic factors, including supply and demand, various economic indicators, commercial and hedging activity, and hedge fund or financial trading.
 While these fluctuations happen all the time, the changes amount to just fractions of a currency's value, known as "pips" (e.g. a USD pip is worth $0.0001) by those trading currencies.

 It's also worth noting that many airport currency exchangers generate revenue by charging a wider spread between the currencies.
 In the words, they don't charge an outright 'commission' or 'fee', but they make money by exaggerating the exchange rate differences.
 Most consumers can get the best deals by exchanging currencies through their local or foreign banks that offer the most attractive and fair exchanges rages.